Mitchells & Butlers

-Mitchells & Butlers plc (also referred to as "M&B") runs circa 1,784 managed pubs, bars and restaurants throughout the United Kingdom.
+Mitchells & Butlers plc (also referred to as "M&B") operates pubs, bars and restaurants in the United Kingdom.
 The company's headquarters are in Birmingham, England.
-The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+The company is listed on the London Stock Exchange (LSE) and is a constituent of the FTSE 250 Index.

 Its branded restaurants and bars include All Bar One, Miller & Carter, Nicholson's, Toby Carvery, Harvester, Browns Restaurants, Vintage Inns, Ember Inns, Son of Steak, Stonehouse Pizza & Grill, Crown Carveries, O'Neill's, Premium Country Pubs, and Sizzling Pubs.
 The company also owns the ALEX brand based in Germany.